John R. Bennett

 John R. Bennett is an American politician who served as the chairman of the Oklahoma Republican Party from April 2021 to April 2022 and as a member of the Oklahoma House of Representatives from 2011 until 2019.

 Bennett has been a controversial member of the Oklahoma Republican Party.
-He has been criticized for Islamophobic comments and for receiving an award from the Southern Poverty Law Center designated hate group Center for Security Policy.
+He has been criticized for anti-Muslim comments, and for associating with anti-Muslim groups such as the Center for Security Policy and ACT for America.

 Early life

 Bennett served in the United States Marine Corps and worked as the pastor of Lee Creek Assembly of God in Muldrow, Oklahoma.
 He served three combat tours in Iraq and Afghanistan.
 He is a Christian of the Pentecostal denomination.

 Politics

 Oklahoma House of Representatives

 Bennett was first elected to the Oklahoma Legislature in 2011.
 He served in the 53rd Oklahoma Legislature, 54th Oklahoma Legislature, 55th Oklahoma Legislature, and the 56th Oklahoma Legislature before retiring in 2019.